thenewdarling/CurseOfStrahd/Wiki/NPCs of Interest/Hilda.md

 #### Background

 Disinterested in Vallaki politics, Hilda hadn't ventured out of the Lower Gallows for years.
-It seems she has only now seen its current state, and has decided not to hide away anymore -- appearing as she did later in Session 28.
+It seems she has only now seen its current state, and has decided not to hide away anymore -- appearing as she did later in [[Session 28]].

 She knew [[Arabelle]]'s mother well.